 I don’t know if this was an anomaly or the norm, but let this be a warning to you.
 Be prepared to wait a long time to get into any restaurant if you are planning on doing any post-game celebrating or mourning.

 This is the only thing about attending the Alamo Bowl that can put a damper on your trip.

 Other Things to Do in San Antonio

 In addition to the Riverwalk and Alamo, there are many other attractions to experience while in San Antonio.
 Two popular ones that I recommend are Sea World San Antonio and the Historic Market Square.

-Sea World is a must-do for families.
+Sea World is a lot of fun for families.
 You can easily explore the popular theme park in a day.
-To get to Sea World from the downtown area, you will need a car.
+To get to Sea World from the downtown area, you will need a car, however.

 Historic Market Square is located just a few blocks from the Riverwalk.
 The Market is the largest Mexican market outside of Mexico.